letstri/timezz/README.md

 ### stopOnZero

-Can TimezZ continue after end of date point?
+Should the timer continue after end of date point?
 Only for date in future.

 - type: `boolean`
-- default: `false`
+- default: `true`
 - required `false`

 Can update after initialization.